The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 Nikon Z8 In-Camera Speed Test

-To test the camera I ran each card in the Nikon Z8 until its 2GB buffer was filled.
-I then calculated the time it took to clear the buffer against how much data was written.
+To test the camera, I ran each card in the Nikon Z8 until its 2GB buffer was filled.
+Then, I calculated the time it took to clear the buffer against the amount of data written.

-An important spec to look out for is the sustained speeds.
-Cards often have a fast SLC cache, but on some cards, it’s not very big, Once this cache is exhausted the cards can run very slow.
-I test sustain speeds which you can see in my Guide To The Best CFexpress Type B Memory Cards.
+An important spec to look out for is sustained speeds.
+Cards often have a fast SLC cache, but it’s not very big on some cards.
+Once this cache is exhausted, the cards can run very slowly.
+I test sustain speeds, which you can see in my Guide To The Best CFexpress Type B Memory Cards.

 CFexpress Speed and Buffer Test